Stop it, I hate that: Recognize the 11 most common manipulation techniquesHow to protect yourself from being manipulated

 - Training and support

 - Supplementary articles

 The term manipulation has different, sometimes more and sometimes less negative meanings.
 This article is about targeted and covert influence aimed at controlling perceptions, decisions and the behavior of individuals and groups.
 This can be done with good or bad intentions.
-Manipulate means for most people to manage or influence skillfully, especially in an unfair manner:
+Manipulate means for most people to manage or influence skillfully, especially in an manner that seems to be unfair:

 The first step is to identify the most common manipulation techniques.
-Then you can use the appropriate counter strategies.
+Then you can chooses and use the appropriate counter strategies.

 The most essential requirement – to protect yourself from manipulation – is to know yourself well.
 Then you can interpret a possible gut feeling without detours.